Hairballs are something that most cat owners accept as part of the territory of living with a cat.

 Debating the Shape

-Contrary to their name, hairballs aren’t actually round.
-As the pass back up through the esophagus, the hair is squished into an elongated, cylindrical shape.
+Contrary to their name, hairballs aren't actually round.
+As they pass back up through the esophagus, the hair is squished into an elongated, cylindrical shape.
 You may easily see hair in this, as well as partially digested food and stomach acids.

 Some long-haired cats may experience hairballs more often than short-haired breeds, but all cats can suffer from hairballs.
 The important thing is not to accept the behavior as normal.
 Indeed, if it happens routinely (more than a few times a year), your cat could be struggling with a variety of potential health problems.

 If given the chance to grow too large in the stomach and pass into the GI tract, your cat's hairballs can actually cause a dangerous intestinal obstruction.
 This can lead to emergency surgery as it's unlikely to resolve on its own.

 You may notice that lethargy, inappetence, constipation, or diarrhea accompany the presence and frequency of hairballs.
 If so, please contact us as your cat may need immediate veterinary care.